rodv92/PLETSC/README.md

 # PLETSC
-Pedantic lightweight english text stream compression
+Pedantic lightweight english text stream compression, word token dictionary ordered by frequency, plus session dictionary and 4,5ngrams dictionary.

 # How to use :